scoobyrizz-py/Auto-Mailer-Pro/README.md

 ## 📖 Overview
 This Python script processes sales data from an Excel file to generate personalized letters, envelopes, and mailing labels for owner-occupied properties.

-It is designed for **Jones Insurance Advisors, INC.** to automate outreach to homeowners, using public data such as:
+It is designed for businesses to automate outreach to homeowners, using public data such as:

 - Property addresses
 - Sale dates